imrraaj/raj.dev/src/pages/blog/ideas-to-think-upon.md

 This is an interesting take.
 It takes either time or human effort to filter out the best books.
 There are more than plenty of books being printed every year.
 Let's be honest, more than half of them will be utter garbage.
 The remaining will need some kind of criteria to filter the best of the best.
 The thing wil old books is that time has done the work.
 Time has filtered out the best.
 Read it and you will have the knowledge.
 I think You should treat Napoleon, Plato and Socrates as your peers.
 Friends from the past.
 I don't care what Plato of Jupiter says, all I am concerned about is what the great thinkers of earth think.
 Absorb the greatness of others even when you don't have any to give

-> Most of my friends are dead [indicating the great authors of the past]
+> "Most of my friends are dead [indicating the great authors of the past]"
 >
-> Lex fridman with Jordan Peterson on his podcast
+> -- Lex fridman with Jordan Peterson on his podcast

 ### Do not play fair always